damiankloip/damiankloip.github.io/_posts/2015-10-17-drush-php-settings.markdown

 My [previous post]({% post_url 2015-08-12-drush-php %}) gave an introduction to the `drush php` command and [PsySH][psysh].

 I have not had a chance to look at integrating PsySH settings for this directly with drush settings yet.
-Hopefully sometime soon I will open a pull request to integrate shell setting with drush better.
-So for now, I use the config file functionality that comes bundled with PsySH to add a config file.
+Hopefully sometime soon I will open a pull request to integrate shell settings with drush better.
+So for now, I just use the config file functionality that comes bundled with PsySH to add a config file.
 See [here][psysh-config] for more details.

 <!--more-->